SoftUni-Internal/interactive-content/EN/02-Objects-and-Classes/01-Objects.md

 Here, we create an object and assign it to the `bagOne` variable.

-This time, instead of writing the object again, we set `bagTwo` to be equal to the value of `bagOne`
+This time, instead of writing the object again, we set `bagTwo` to be equal to the value of `bagOne`.

 ```js live
 let bagOne = {